pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

     }
     ```

 4. Configure the role.
 See [Creating an IAM role (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).
 In the Account ID field, enter the TiDB Cloud Account ID and TiDB Cloud External ID you have noted down in Step 1.

 5. Get the Role-ARN.
 Go to [AWS Console > IAM > Access Management > Roles](https://console.aws.amazon.com/iamv2/home#/roles).
 Switch to your region.
 Click the role you have created, and note down the ARN.
 You will use it when importing data into TiDB Cloud.

 6. Import data to TiDB Cloud.
 See [Step 3.
 Import data into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-import-data-into-tidb-cloud).

-## Perform incremental replication
+## Replicate incremental data

-To perform incremental data migration, do the following:
+To replicate incremental data, do the following:

 1. Get the start time of the incremental data migration.
 For example, you can get it from the metadata file of the full data migration.